 The sixth chapter concludes by finding that the Great Controversy Theodicy builds on the free will defence, and cosmic warfare theodicies like Boyd’s, but goes beyond both of them with its unique narrative approach.
 This narrative approach offers unexamined and new ways to respond to the difficulties the evidential problem of evil places on traditional theodicies.
 The new responses of the Redeemed Good Defence based in a Felix Soter theodicy stand in direct contrast to traditional greater good defences and represent a genuinely new alternative approach to theodicy.

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.

 MacPherson, A. J. (2018).
-The great controversy as a theodicy response to the evidential problem of evil (Doctoral thesis, Avondale College of Higher Education, Cooranbong, Australia).
+The great controversy as a theodicy response to the evidential problem of evil (Doctoral dissertation, Avondale College of Higher Education, Cooranbong, Australia).
 Retrieved from https://research.avondale.edu.au/theses_phd/14/